 This disease is said to be the leading cause of death in the elderly.

 Nearly all of us are in danger of falling prey to dementia’s trap.
 The disease begins in the damaged brain cells, and then, dementia progression eats up the entire identity of the person.
 Gender, genetics and a history of physical injuries play a vital part too.
 However, we suggest that taking BrainTest into use would be of great help.
-This medically proven app will help you diagnose any malfunction of your cognitive abilities due to decline in brain function.
+This medically proven app will help you diagnose any malfunction of your cognitive abilities due to a decline in brain function.

 It is difficult not only for the patient but also for the family members.
 Seeing your parent or a close relative suffer from menial everyday tasks becomes a source of anguish for a lot of us.
 We may not be able to pause the progression of this disease, but we can surely try to make their lives easier.